If you’d like to make a claim against your employer, and would like representation in the Employment Tribunal, we can support you.

 We can engage in negotiations to settle your claim through ACAS, or we can support you through the full Employment Tribunal process.

-Verisona Law are able to win large amounts of compensation for employees.
-Our experienced Employment Lawyers can support and represent clients in Employment Tribunal claims, the Employment Appeal Tribunal and the Court of Appeal.
+Verisona Law has previously secured large amounts of compensation for employees.
+Our experienced employment lawyers can support and represent clients in Employment Tribunal claims, the Employment Appeal Tribunal and the Court of Appeal.

 We offer expert guidance from the outset, ensuring that proper consideration is given to matters that will affect the outcome of your case.